Whyalla Steelworks: Operations

+Energy

 The Broken Hill Proprietary Company (BHP) was responsible for bringing electricity to the townships of Iron Knob, Whyalla, their associated mines and ultimately the Whyalla steelworks.
 This was achieved by the construction of three powerhouses and network infrastructure to reticulate the power.

 BHP commenced power supply to Whyalla in 1908 and Iron Knob in 1922.
 A second powerhouse was built in the 1920s to replace the first and was decommissioned in late 1941 (though it was still standing in the 1990s).
 The third powerhouse was built in 1941 as part of the No.1 Blast furnace.
 It features two turbo alternators and two turbo blowers and remains in operation.
 It provides electricity for use around the plant and air to the blast furnace.
 Compressed air is also utilised around the plant by a number of other departments.

 The South Australian grid, run by the then Electricity Trust of South Australia (ETSA), was extended to Whyalla by the late 1950s.
 While the town's supply was progressively transferred to ETSA during the 1960s, BHP continued to supply much of its own needs and those of some other customers that were not economic to transfer to the ETSA network.
 As BHP's power needs grew it began to use grid power for a greater portion of its own needs.
 However, as of 2016 the steelworks continues to generate its own electricity to lower its energy costs and increase security of supply.

-As of 2005, the Whyalla Steelworks has 66.5 MW of dedicated electricity generating capacity on-site.
-57.5 MW of this capacity consists of three turbo alternators driven by steam raised in various boilers, fired primarily by waste blast furnace and coke oven gases.
+In 2005, Whyalla Steelworks had 66.5 MW of dedicated electricity generating capacity on-site.
+57.5 MW of this capacity consisted of three turbo alternators driven by steam raised in various boilers, fired primarily by waste blast furnace and coke oven gases.
 The boilers can also be fired with supplementary fuel oil and natural gas.
 The boilers also provide steam for process use around the plant.
 Two 4.2 MW gas turbines operate exclusively on purchased natural gas.
 Despite this on-site capacity, the plant relies on purchased electricity for a substantial portion of its needs, and only exports power to the grid occasionally.
-Plans for the associated 280 MW Cultana Solar Farm was abandoned in 2021.
+Plans for the associated 280 MW Cultana Solar Farm were abandoned in 2021.

+Santos has supplied gas to the steelworks for several years, and in February 2025 signed an MoU with GFG Alliance to start discussions to reduce emissions from the steelworks.